 In response to this need, European CAPITALS will provide

 - analyses of frontier policy issues relevant to governments across Europe from national, intergovernmental and supranational points of view, and

-- first-hand insights as well as training and peer-learning opportunities regarding best practices in leadership and management in European administrations.
+- first-hand insights as well as training and peer-learning opportunities in relation to best practices in leadership and management in European administrations.